+You're visiting Portugal and are wondering what to include in your Portugal packing list.
 Portugal has long been popular with travellers clued to its beautiful beaches, captivating cities and year-round sunshine.
-Yet, in recent years, Portugal has established itself as a European hotspot as it continues to climb the ranks of several travel lists.
+Yet, recently, Portugal has established itself as a European hotspot as it continues to climb the ranks of several travel lists.

 Many travellers make the mistake of assuming that Portugal is warm and dry year-round, due to its Mediterranean climate.
-While summer sees near-perfect weather, with barely any rain, winter is cool and relatively rainy – especially in the north of Portugal.
+While summer sees near-perfect weather, with barely any rain, winter is cool and relatively rainy – especially in the northern Portugal.
+You will want to pack light for your Portugal vacation but there are some packing tips we can share with you to ensure your luggage is well packed.

 To help you prepare for your travels, I've put together the ultimate Portugal style guide, packed with tips on what to wear in Portugal throughout the seasons.